BIGBEASTISHANK/bigbeastishank.com/src/blogPost/how-to-become-programmer.md

 # How we become a script kiddie??

 When we start entering the programming world, we look up at YouTube tutorials and follow each and every single step that is shown in the video.
-By doing this, they do the work and then forget it.
+By doing this, we do the work and then forget it.
 It is because new generetions need results really quickly.
 I won't lie, I am also like that, but if we need to become programmers, we need to learn things, not just do things.

 ## What are demerits of just using youtube??

 When we search for some tutorial on youtube and follow it step by step, it won't help us a lot.
 Because of our subconcious mind, we simply copy and paste things without understanding.
 You just need to show people that you know stuff, but in reality you don't.
-Youtube will be helpful if you do it slowl and stady and not picking up the speed of a rocket while being a beginner.
+Youtube will be helpful if you do it slow and stady and not picking up the speed of a rocket while being a beginner.

 ## How do I learn from my mistake??